 The grate fired combustion of waste with various quantity of plastics or recycled wood containing paint, glue, or plastics generates a broad range of volatile molecules containing Chlorine, Sulphur, and lots of alkali and heavy metals.
 The chloride-rich ash inhibits the growth of a dense, duplex oxide scale which would ordinarily act as a diffusion barrier to limit further corrosion.
 Frequently a chloride rich corrosion scale is observed between the oxide scale and the metal surface, that under the influence of a heat flux leads to rapid diffusion of corrodents and corrosion products.
 The alkali metals, lead and zinc react readily with chlorine and further contribute to the transport of chloride rich ash to the tube metal surface, increasing the corrosivity of the ash deposit and combustion environment.

 Under these conditions, the dense corrosion scales are frequently disrupted forming instead defective, multi-laminated scales with reduced mechanical properties.
 These scales are vulnerable to erosion damage, exposing the metal to the corrosive environment thus leading to a process termed corrosion-erosion.

 Even further critical conditions are experienced with online cleaning systems.
 To keep the heat exchange surfaces as clean as possible for thermal exchange performance and avoiding fouling various solutions have been developed: soot blowers spraying steam on the surface, water spraying, ice spraying, shot cleaning, rapping systems, explosion cleaning, micro-explosion.
 These various techniques create mechanical or thermal shock to the surface to remove the ashes but also accelerate the corrosion and erosion mechanisms.
 Often the erosion factor becomes a locally preponderant thinning process.

 Corrosion Resistant Claddings in the Market

 Refractory protection was the first protection against corrosive flue gases but having limited heat exchange properties means thermal efficiency is low.
-Refractory alloys can be used but due to the excessive cost of such material the main material used for building boiler is carbon steel sometimes low alloyed steel.
+Refractory alloys can be used but due to the excessive cost of such material the main material used for building boiler is carbon steel or low alloyed steel.
 The implementation of a surface protection layer is the best cost-effective solution since a thin layer can deliver significant improvement on corrosion resistance.